Khattri-Lab/Publications_webpage/index.md

 title: Home
 ---

-# synergize microscopy, machine vision and AI
+# synergize AI, machine vision and microscopy

 We believe AI-based microscopy machine vision research requires a highly interdisciplinary field requiring good knowledge of machine learning, computer vision, microscopy and the associated biomedical applications.
 For example, applying deep learning on a specifcal microscopy image analysis problem is much more than collecting a bunch of images, making annotations, and throwing the data into a neural network.
 How to evaluate the quality of your data annotation?
 What if different people have slightly different annotations?
 How can I annotate the minimal amount of data to achieve to desired accuracy? ...